10 Ways Online Fashion Retailers Can Work with Fashion Designers and Build a Great Supplier Base

 7) Co-promote with them

 Many fashion designers usually maintain their own blog and social media presence.
-You as retailer must look to leverage their presence.
+You as the retailer must look to leverage their presence.
 When you launch their line, encourage them to promote the launch on their blog and social media accounts.
 Feel free to engage with them from your own social media accounts.
 It helps you strengthen your relationship with your suppliers as they start seeing you as their growth partners.

 8) Give them a profile page on your website